 The pain points center on efficiency and integration.
 Companies describe wanting to "automate credentialing and provider network management," "eliminate language barriers," and provide "360-degree view of the customer."
 One posting emphasized the need to "maximize the value from the Salesforce Platform and deliver consistent, portable and reusable solutions."
 Another stressed "streamline processes and enhance user experience."
 These organizations seek App Exchange solutions that reduce manual work, connect disparate systems, and enable data-driven decision making across sales, service, and operations teams.

-👥 What types of companies is most likely to use Salesforce App Exchange?
+👥 What types of companies are companies in the Salesforce App Exchange?

 Company Characteristics